 At a very high level, the visual layer has two purposes.
 First, identify the contents of the visual field.
 Second, send that information to other areas (modules) of the brain for further integration to our internal worldview.
 They identify and categorize by synaptic adjustment.
 The communication is sporadic until axon myelination is complete.
 Until then, the output of the disconnected modules does not consistently contribute to our overall understanding of the world.

 When the visual center’s terminating axons have been coated with myelin, their signal is carried fast and without loss to other areas of the brain.
 The completion of the myelination marks the end of the critical period.
 For vision this physiological function is complete by age 2.Manfred Spitzer (p 179) discusses myelination as having three main stages.

 - At birth, the most basic receipt of visual and auditory sensory data is already connected in the cortex; however, each is isolated from the other.
-Also, the movement and sensory signals in the parietal lobes are myelinated, with a similar isolation from the other myelinated areas.
+Also, the movement and sensory signals in the parietal lobes are myelinated, although isolated from the other myelinated areas.

-- From birth through grade school, secondary regions of vision, hearing, and motor skills enhance their sensory input and through myelinated axons communicate their results to the other lobes, including the front lobe.
+- From birth through grade school, secondary regions of vision, hearing, and motor skills enhance their sensory detection and slowly, as axons are myelinated, their identifications are communicated to the other brain centers, finally to the front lobe.

-- With puberty, the other areas of the cortex interconnect with myelinated axons.
+- With puberty, increasingly modules of the cortex are interconnected by myelinated axons.

-It is not to be overlooked that academic learning is primarily based in the frontal lobes, where the synapses retain a certain flexibility for continued change and where the information (patterns, named and unnamed) are exchanged within the gray matter (non-myelinated axons).
+Academic learning occurs primarily in the frontal lobes, where the synapses retain a certain flexibility for continued change.
+Within the frontal lobe, information (situations, actions, and possibilities) are exchanged between the gray matter (non-myelinated axons).